 What are your documents hiding? cleanDocs Product Manager Assaph Mehr explains.

-Every file that leaves your organization should be as secure as a piece of paper, and this requires metadata management.
-So, what are you managing, exactly?
-These are six types of dangerous metadata that could be putting you at risk of a data breach.
+Below are six types of metadata that could be putting you at risk of a data breach.

 Custom defined fields can contain especially sensitive information, like email addresses and telephone numbers.
-It’s critical these be removed before they end up in the wrong hands.
-Highly personal data like names, addresses, and financial information are the most common types of data used in cybercrimes.
-Additionally, clients won’t be too pleased that their data wasn’t adequately protected.
+Highly personal data, like names, addresses, and financial information, are the most common types of data used in cybercrimes.

 4. Embedded objects